sech1p/vgax-wrapper/README.md

 **Be sure to change them before using the wrapper**.

-**This is just an example* and these colors will be 99.9% different for you than the ones defined**. **Don't use it**.
+**This is just an example (and a helper for me so I don't forget what colors are in my configuration) and these colors will be 99.9% different for you than the ones defined**. **Don't use it**.

-*And a helper for me so I don't forget what colors are in my configuration.

 ## 💻 Functions